-- Rural origin from within your subregion of first preference (min.
-5 years consecutive or 10 years cumulative)
+- They originate from the rural area of their subregion of first preference (min.
+5 years consecutive or 10 years cumulative).

 - They have had previous training exposure in the rural area of the subregion (university and/or hospital).

 - Their partner is currently employed in the rural area of the subregion.